TobsTha/BA_Lumerical/README.md

 # Sim_latestVersion.fsp

-Material stack Structure Grou0:
+Material stack Structure Group:
-Thsi is latest version of the simulation model created in Lumerical.
+This is latest version of the simulation model created in Lumerical.
 The Material stack contains structure group contains the base/substrate, Box, Cladding and the SiN layer for positive x.
 To create gratings, this SiN is overwritten with SiO2 material.
 The size of the stack can be adapted in the properties section.